Lower doses of a combination of drugs may be effective.

 Approximately one in three Americans has high blood pressure, but only about half of those who do have the condition under control.
 One common reason: they stop taking their medications, often because of troublesome side effects such as weakness, fatigue, or a dry cough.
 However, taking smaller doses of several different blood pressure drugs may be a good way to address these issues, a new analysis suggests.

-Check with your doctor
+- Check your symptoms

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Please note the date of last review or update on all articles.